-Capitated Contract - Definition
+Capitated Contract - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 A capitated contract refers to a health insurance policy that pays a healthcare provider a fixed fee for each patient he or she treats and is under the plan.
 It is part of an insurance program known as Managed Care Organization (HMO) that pays a predetermined amount of money to health service providers for all patients they serve.
 Another name for a capitated contract is capitation agreement or managed care.